matiasnaakka/ReservationsToScreens/README.md

 ## Architecture

-The project is structured into four main components:
+The project is structured into five main components:

 1. **Backend API**:
    - Provides data and functionality for the frontend applications.